We are a Queensland Government owned business.

 Ms Smith-Pomeroy has more than 30 years’ experience in the financial services sector, and was most recently a senior executive with Suncorp Group, including a period as Chief Risk Officer of Suncorp Bank.

-She has a specialty in risk and governance and a detailed understanding of a number of
+She has a specialty in risk and governance and a detailed understanding of a number of industry sectors.

 Ms Smith-Pomeroy is currently a member of Queensland Treasury Corporation Capital Markets Board, and a non-executive director of InFocus Wealth Management and National Affordable Housing Consortium Limited.